Log in links for this page

 The RMV is committed to providing quality services to all customers.
 We are working hard to develop informational resources, translation services, and guidance to help all Massachusetts residents access driver’s licenses.

-To obtain a license, the RMV will require all applicants to prove their identity, date of birth, and Massachusetts residency.
+To obtain a license, the RMV will require all applicants to prove their identity and date of birth, social security status, and Massachusetts residency.
 To see the expanded list of documents the RMV will accept, scroll down.
 Drivers will also be required to pass a learner's permit exam, vision screening, and a road test.

 Please use the information below to successfully get your license.